ClaudioNoggueira/logistics-api/README.md

 # logistics-api
-RESTful API for a delivery project
+Application Programming Interface (API) using REpresentation State Transfer (REST) architecture designed for logistics of a delivery project.

 ## Class Diagram